MalWalters/ghc-recruitment.github.io/_pages/candidate-care.md

 ## Candidate Care

  Market forces imposes fierce demands on all candidates.
-Many candidates often experience career changes; unexpected personal challenges and a lack of clarity with their career path.
-This process can lead to frustration; stress; anxiety and a sense of fear for many individuals.
-At GHC we partner with our candidates to provide them with the expertize required to empower them with their employment choices.
+Many individuals often experience career changes; unexpected personal challenges and a lack of clarity with their career path.
+This process can lead to frustration; stress and a sense of fear for many people.
+At GHC we partner with our candidates to provide them with the expertise and understanding required to empower them with their employment choices.
+Our primary purpose is to provide our candidates with a new approach that differs from other traditional recruitment providers. _We strive to deliver a collaborative partnership that is underlined with effective communication and humane approach_

 We offer you:

-  - Access to specialist consultants across multi disciplines
+  - _Access to specialist consultants across multi disciplines_
-  - Local and global expertise (International consultants that can facilitate new career path)
+  - _Local and global expertise (International consultants that can facilitate new career path)_
-  - Professionalism (Standards of care and Practice)
+  - _Contractor handbook_
-  - Complimentary resume guidance and preparation
+  - _Complimentary resume guidance and preparation_
-  - Complimentary interview workshops
+  - _Complimentary interview workshops_
-  - Complimentary career coaching and workshops
+  - _Complimentary career coaching and workshops_
+  - _Professional Candidate Care Program (PCCP)_